Engrgit/xr-id/README.md

 ## Getting Started

 ### Installation
-To install ingije, you can simply clone this repo
+To install inagije, you can simply clone this repo
 ```
 run the core.cpp file in C++ environment
 ```